 Sydney Opera House: Play It Safe

-Sydney Opera House tasked The Monkeys/Accenture Song to celebrate its 50th anniversary and reinforce its legacy as a beacon of brave creativity.
-The goal was to inspire a broad audience to embrace bold experiences, moving beyond the mundane and connecting with the institution's pioneering spirit.
+To celebrate its 50th anniversary, the Sydney Opera House tasked The Monkeys to reinforce its legacy as a symbol of brave creativity.
+The goal was to inspire a broad global audience to connect with the institution's pioneering spirit and move beyond mundane experiences, positioning the landmark as more than just a tourist destination, but as a catalyst for bold human potential.

 Creative Idea